Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: Introduction

-PPG signals can also be utilized to estimate vascular ageing.
-Dall'Olio \textit{et al.} \cite{dall2020prediction} proposed an algorithm for vascular ageing classification using PPG signals.
-They initially removed the trend in the PPG signal using a centered moving average.
+PPG signals can also be utilised to estimate vascular ageing.
+Dall'Olio \textit{et al.} \citep {dall2020prediction} proposed an algorithm for vascular ageing classification using PPG signals.
+The authors initially removed the trend in the PPG signal using a centered moving average.
 The processed PPG signal was then demodulated using a Hilbert transform, and the envelope was extracted.
 The final version of the PPG signal was obtained by dividing the demodulated signal by the envelope.
 A recursive peak detection method was subsequently applied to extract windows of 15 peaks, which were fed to a ResNet module for binary vascular ageing prediction.
 Additionally, a Support Vector Machine (SVM) model was constructed using features from metadata and features extracted from the PPG signals.
+Hangsik \textit{et al.} \citep{shin2022photoplethysmogram} applied a five-layer convolutional neural network directly on the PPG pulses.

-In 2009, Suzuki and Oguri conducted pioneering work combining machine learning and blood pressure prediction \cite{suzuki2009cuffless}.
-The study utilized physiological features, including Pulse Width (PW), Transit Time (TW), Dicrotic Wave (DW), and Dicrotic Notch (Dn).
+In 2009, Suzuki and Oguri conducted pioneering work on machine learning for blood pressure prediction from PPG \citep {suzuki2009cuffless}.
+The study utilised physiological features, including Pulse Width (PW), Transit Time (TW), Dicrotic Wave (DW), and Dicrotic Notch (Dn).
 An AdaBoost model was trained to predict systolic and diastolic blood pressures.
+Huang \textit{et al.} \citep{huang2022mlp} transferred the MLP-Mixer from the computer vision domain to the biomedical signal domain to predict blood pressure waveform using ECG and PPG signals with full MLP architecture.